beancount/docs/docs/06_beancount_language_syntax.md

       Liabilities:CreditCard:CapitalOne         -37.45 USD
       Expenses:Restaurant

-As for all the other directives, a transaction directive begins with a date in the *YYYY-MM-DD* format and is followed by the directive name, in this case, “txn”.
+As for all the other directives, a transaction directive begins with a date in the *YYYY-MM-DD* format and is followed by the directive name, in this case, “`txn`”.
 However, because transactions are the *raison d’être* for our double-entry system and as such are by far the most common type of directive that should appear in a Beancount input file, we make a special case and allow the user to elide the “txn” keyword and just use a flag instead of it:

     2014-05-05 * "Cafe Mogador" "Lamb tagine with wine" Liabilities:CreditCard:CapitalOne         -37.45 USD